 The places where I grew up are particularly agreeable and boasts important qualities.
 First of all, by a logistic point of view, their “comfort”:

-indeed, we are only 10 minutes by car from the A1 motorway and the train station (precisely in the middle between Rome and Florence, which are easily reachable), 30 from Perugia and Orvieto and 20 from the thermal centres of San Casciano Dei Bagni and Chianciano.
+indeed, we are only 10 minutes by car from the A1 motorway and the train station (precisely in the middle between Rome and Florence, which are easily reachable), 30 from Perugia and Orvieto and 20 from the thermal centers of San Casciano Dei Bagni and Chianciano.
 Second, the history: Monteleone D’Orvieto is a particularly charming historical hamlet with an important cultural heritage.
-Moreover, the beauty of the landscape has to be considered too: “my area” is not industrialized, there are not disturbing elements, is just an uncontaminated environment with amazing views.
+Moreover, the beauty of the landscape has to be considered too: “my area” is not industrialized, there are no disturbing elements, it is just an uncontaminated environment with amazing views.

 Stefano, you come from Milan.
 Why did you choose to move to Umbria and work here?